Helperbird/website/src/pages/help/how-to-mute-all-videos-on-any-page.md

 ## What is Mute videos?

-The Mute videos feature adds a gradient of colors to the text on any website, pdf or app.
+The Mute videos feature adds controls to mute videos.

 ## How to Mute videos